NYPL/nypl-core/README.md

 * Delete working branch
 * Add a release tag vX.X (without the trailing letter) based on the new merge and commit
+* Update the README with the new version if the version has changed
 * Add an entry to [CHANGELOG.md](CHANGELOG.md) summarizing the changes and push to master.
 Add release notes at https://github.com/NYPL/nypl-core/tags .
 * Restart the `discovery-api` application to clear the cache and pick up the changes via the 'Restart App Server(s)' option in the Actions dropdown.